titola/neuropa/README.md

 energy level.
 My body is blocked for more than 30 seconds but I manage to control the breath.

-On December 10 2022, early in the morning after a forced awakening: the breath is modulated with the same rhythmic pattern of the noise in the example sound file:
+On December 10 2022, early in the morning after a forced awakening (idem on June 10 2024, around 4:30 a.m. with summer time): the breath is modulated with the same rhythmic pattern of the noise in the example sound file:

 [breath-pattern.wav](https://raw.githubusercontent.com/titola/neuropa/master/media/breath-pattern.wav)